rsashna/lifeHacks/README.md

 # lifeHacks

-A dump for scripts to win at life :)
+Just some CLI apps to make my life a little easier :)